linebender/vello/vello_shaders/README.md

 The `vello_shaders` crate provides a utility library to integrate the Vello shader modules into any renderer project.
-The create provides the necessary metadata to construct the individual compute pipelines on any GPU API while leaving the responsibility of all API interactions (such as resource management and command encoding) up to the client.
+The crate provides the necessary metadata to construct the individual compute pipelines on any GPU API while leaving the responsibility of all API interactions (such as resource management and command encoding) up to the client.